-It was again, surprising how many remnant glaciers exist in this area.
+It was surprising how many remnant glaciers exist in this area.
 A few hundred years ago this must have been quite the icefield.
 I was determined to find an original ascent register, since we were sure that we were only the 2nd or 3rd ascent of this peak – it is way in the middle of nowhere.
 I almost gave up but persevered and I finally spotted a small film canister buried in the collapsed summit cairn!
-Yes – this is always very exciting.
-The last time I found an original summit register was on Hooge Peak and it was from 1946!
-This one was also soaking wet but as I delicately unfolded the sheet of paper I could read it.
-It was 43 years old and from the guidebook husband/wife team of Tony and Gillian Daffern!
-Very cool.
-They climbed from Noyes Creek in 1972 – three years before I was even born!
+Yes – this is always a very exciting thing on a remote summit because you never know whose names you might find.
+The last time I found an original summit register was on Hooge Peak and that one was from 1946!
+This one was soaking wet but as I delicately unfolded the sheet of paper I could still read it.
+It was 43 years old and from the guidebook husband & wife team of Tony and Gillian Daffern!
+So cool.
+They ascended Marmota from Noyes Creek in 1972 – three years before I was born!
 I replaced their record with a dry sheet of paper and added our names.
 A possible 2nd ascent but I can’t know that for sure.
 I do know that not many folks have stood on the summit of Marmota Peak.
 Looking south we wondered if the crumbly summit there was any higher.
 Only one way to find out – we made our way over and up the loose pile of rocks.
 Nope.
 It is also 3120m and only because of the rickety cairn on it.
 After a ton of summit photos we prepared for the long descent.

 Our descent was fairly easy – simply retracing our ascent route.
 There were lots of ups and downs, of course, and tons of side-hilling again.
 Thankfully there was a nice cool breeze the entire time, making the summer heat bearable.
-We arrived at our bivy pretty stiff and sore already from the previous 24 hours of exercise, but our trip time of 9 hours was excellent so we took half an hour to relax at camp before packing up and heading back up to the Totem Col with heavier packs.
+We arrived at our bivy pretty stiff and sore from the previous 24 hours of exercise, but our trip time of 9 hours was excellent so we took half an hour to relax at camp before packing up and heading back up to the Totem col.

-The day was quite warm as we worked our way back down Totem Creek to highway 93 but there were no difficulties other than the pain of even more side-hilling!
-When we got to the highway we found ourselves plodding along the black top with a line up of cars waiting for construction!
-Our parking plan worked perfectly as it was just ahead of the line up.
+The day was quite warm as we worked our way back down Totem Creek to highway 93 but there were no difficulties other than the pain of even more side-hilling.
+When we got to the highway we found ourselves plodding along the black top with a lineup of cars waiting for the construction to let them past.
+Our parking plan worked perfectly as it was just ahead of the lineup.
 The construction workers I chatted with along the highway were quite surprised when I told them where we’d been.
 I heard them exclaiming as I walked away that they couldn’t imagine just “bushwhacking into the middle of nowhere” like we just did.
-It felt really good to get a couple of lesser known summits that are actually very lofty and very scenic.
+It felt really good to get a couple of lesser known summits that are very lofty and extremely scenic and worthwhile.
 I’ll be back up Totem Creek one day to tag some more peaks back in the Spreading Creek Valley, but I’ll have to let my mind forget the nasty side-hilling first.